charles-amyx/11ty-starter/src/index.md

 accordions:
   title: Songs With Accordions
   accordion:
+    - title: "Another One Rides the Bus - Weird Al Yankovic"
+      content: >
+        Another one rides the bus-ah. <br>
+        Another one rides the bus-ah. <br>
+        And another comes on, <br>
+        And another comes on. <br>
+        Another one rides the bus-ah. <br>
+        Hey! <br>
+        He's gonna sit by you. <br>
+        Another one rides the bus.
+      id: 1
     - title: "Neighborhood #2 (Laika) – Arcade Fire"
       content: >
-        "Alexander, our older brother <br>
+        Alexander, our older brother <br>
         Set out for a great adventure <br>
         He tore our images out of his pictures <br>
         He scratched our names out of all his letters <br>
-        Our mother shoulda just named you Laika"
+        Our mother shoulda just named you Laika
-      id: 1
+      id: 2
     - title: "The Mariner's Revenge Song - The Decemberists"
       content: >
-        "We are two mariners <br>
+        We are two mariners <br>
         Our ships' sole survivors <br>
         In this belly of a whale <br>
         Its ribs are ceiling beams <br>
         Its guts are carpeting <br>
-        I guess we have some time to kill"
+        I guess we have some time to kill
-      id: 2
-    - title: "Another One Rides the Bus - Weird Al Yankovic"
-      content: >
-        "Another one rides the bus-ah. <br>
-        Another one rides the bus-ah. <br>
-        And another comes on, <br>
-        And another comes on. <br>
-        Another one rides the bus-ah. <br>
-        Hey! <br>
-        He's gonna sit by you. <br>
-        Another one rides the bus."
       id: 3
 twoCol:
   title: "Barnacles"